Christophe Beck

-Jean-Christophe Beck (born 1968) is a Canadian television and film score composer.
-He is best known for his collaborations with Disney and its subsidiaries, which include composing the soundtracks of The Muppets (2011) and Muppets Most Wanted (2014), Frozen (2013) and Frozen 2 (2019), the Marvel Cinematic Universe films Ant-Man (2015), Ant-Man and the Wasp (2018), and Ant-Man and the Wasp: Quantumania (2023) as well as the TV miniseries WandaVision (2021), Hawkeye (2021), and Agatha All Along (2024) for Marvel Studios, and Free Guy (2021) for 20th Century Studios, as well as Disney's 100th anniversary logo.
+Jean-Christophe Beck (born 1968) is a Canadian composer of film and television scores.
+He is best known for his collaborations with Disney and its subsidiaries, which include composing the soundtracks of The Muppets (2011) and Muppets Most Wanted (2014), Frozen (2013) and Frozen 2 (2019), the Marvel Cinematic Universe works Ant-Man (2015), Ant-Man and the Wasp (2018), Ant-Man and the Wasp: Quantumania (2023), WandaVision (2021), Hawkeye (2021), and Agatha All Along (2024).

 He composed the scores for several of Shawn Levy's films, including Big Fat Liar (2002), Just Married (2003), Cheaper by the Dozen (2003), The Pink Panther (2006), The Internship (2013), and Free Guy (2021).
-Notably, he won an Emmy Award in 1998 for his work on the television series Buffy the Vampire Slayer.
-He is also known for composing the scores of the film series The Hangover (2009-2013).
-He is the older brother of composer, pianist and rapper Chilly Gonzales.
+He is also known for composing the scores of the The Hangover (2009-13) film series, the television series Buffy the Vampire Slayer and its spinoff Angel, and the Disney's 100th anniversary logo.

+Beck won a Primetime Emmy Award for Outstanding Music Composition for a Series (Original Dramatic Score) for his work on Buffy the Vampire Slayer, and was nominated for Outstanding Music Composition for a Limited Series or Movie for WandaVision.
+He is also a Grammy Award and a two-time Gemini Award nominee.

 Early life

+Beck was born and raised in Montreal, Quebec.
+His younger brother, Jason (b.
+1972) is a composer, pianist, and rapper under the stage name Chilly Gonzales.

 Beck started piano lessons at the age of five, and by the time he turned eleven, he was learning Bee Gees songs by ear and performing with his first band, Newton Talks, who licensed a song to Hot Tub Time Machine.
-Beck attended Crescent School where he studied piano, saxophone, and drums.
+He attended Crescent School where he studied piano, saxophone, and drums.
 He wrote two musicals while studying music at Yale University.